Treefrog/Handbook/Manual/privacy.md

 # Privacy

-> Everyone has a right to a reasonable expectation of his or her privacy.
-Do not be snoopy.
+> Don't be snoopy.

 The privacy of our Frogs and their personal information is of great importance to Treefrog.
+Everyone has a right to a reasonable expectation of his or her privacy.

 #### General Personal Privacy